herodev1337/this_is_it/docs/docs/games/sqit/game1/sketch_builder.md

 `p.anim:boolean = false`
 ```
-This variable controlls the first stage of the game. //controls
+This variable controls the first stage of the game.
 Only when the right code was entered in the main editor do we set it to 'true'. //main editor here?
 ```